pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 ## Security Considerations

-- Uses `secrets.GITHUB_TOKEN` for GitHub API access
+- Requires `GITHUB_TOKEN` to be explicitly passed as input for GitHub API access
 - Only accesses artifacts from the same repository
 - Sanitizes input by removing newlines and carriage returns from restored values
+- Token is only used for artifact download operations within the same repository

 ## Troubleshooting